 The field of sports medicine encompasses many different health careers, including:

-The career path you take will depend on your interests, your educational goals and the environment where you want to work.
-Many careers in this field require degrees, and certification can improve your chances of landing a great job.
+The career path you take will depend on your interests, your educational goals and the environment in which you want to work.
+Many careers in this field require advanced degrees, and certification can improve your chances of landing a great job.

 If you’re interested in sports medicine, consider volunteering with the medical personnel who assist your school's sports teams.
 You can observe the work they do and learn more about what a career in sports medicine entails.

 Primary Care Sports Medicine